Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Research Methodology

 \subsection{Research Questions}

 The following research questions (RQs) were defined to guide the systematic literature review in Table \ref{tab:RQs}

-\textit{RQ1} is motivated by the need to evaluate how well LLMs can generate code that meets sustainability goals, such as reducing energy consumption, lowering computational overhead, and minimizing resource usage.
-It examines whether sustainability is an inherent property of LLM-generated code or the result of deliberate design choices.
-The scope includes code generated across different application domains and programming languages.
-Addressing RQ1 will help researchers identify which LLMs produce more sustainable code and understand the factors that contribute to this outcome.
+\textit{RQ1} evaluates how effectively LLMs generate sustainable code, considering factors such as energy consumption, computational overhead, and resource usage.
+It examines whether sustainability arises inherently from LLMs or from deliberate design choices across different domains and programming languages.

-\textit{RQ2} aims to identify and categorize the measures used to evaluate the sustainability of LLM-generated code.
-These may include metrics such as energy consumption, carbon footprint, memory usage, execution time, and other efficiency indicators.
-Examining these metrics will show how sustainability is defined and assessed in existing studies.
-The findings will also support the development of standardized evaluation methods, enabling more consistent comparisons across future research.
+\textit{RQ2} identifies and categorizes the metrics used to assess the sustainability of LLM-generated code, including energy consumption, carbon footprint, memory usage, and execution time.
+This analysis helps clarify how sustainability is defined and supports more standardized evaluation methods.

-\textit{RQ3} focuses on identifying the resources used to assess the sustainability of LLM-generated code, including benchmarks, datasets, simulation frameworks, and performance analysis tools.
-It examines whether these resources are specifically designed for sustainability evaluation or adapted from general-purpose code generation benchmarks.
-The findings will help researchers choose appropriate resources for experimentation and highlight gaps where new sustainability-oriented datasets or tools are needed.
+\textit{RQ3} investigates the benchmarks, datasets, and tools used to evaluate the sustainability of LLM-generated code.
+It assesses whether these resources are specifically designed for sustainability or adapted from general-purpose benchmarks, highlighting gaps for future development.

-\textit{RQ4} examines how model adaptation techniques affect the sustainability of generated code, including prompt engineering, instruction tuning, and domain-specific fine-tuning, etc. It focuses on the direct impacts of these techniques on LLM-generated code, such as reduced runtime and lower energy consumption.
-The findings will help establish best practices for designing prompts and fine-tuning methods that enhance sustainability without reducing functional correctness.
+\textit{RQ4} examines the impact of model adaptation techniques, such as prompt engineering and fine-tuning, on the sustainability of generated code.
+It aims to identify practices that improve efficiency while maintaining correctness.